CSUF News Service

 "Students see firsthand the threats that confront wildlife, and they gain a better understanding of the complexity of conservation," said Lovell.
 "They also learn about the dangers of 'fake' sanctuaries, which breed wild animals for the sole purpose of offering tourists a chance to touch, feed and interact with lions."

-In a service-learning component, supported by CSUF's Center for Internships and Community Engagement, the students provided 20 hours of service at Drakenstein Lion Park.
+In a service-learning component supported by CSUF's Center for Internships and Community Engagement, the students provided 20 hours of service at Drakenstein Lion Park, a true sanctuary.
 While learning how the sanctuary prioritizes its animals' needs, students helped to tear down a lion savannah encampment.